aaronmicalbeck/bamazon/README.md

 # Usage

-This application utilizes a database maintained in MySQL, and features the Inquirer NPM.
+This application utilizes a database maintained in MySQL, and features the Inquirer node package.
 In order to run this application successfully:

 1. Clone repository/Open in program of choice
 2. Run "npm install mysql inquirer".